Accla/graphulo/README.md

 The classes in `src/test/java/edu/mit/ll/graphulo/examples/` contain simple, well-commented examples of how to use Graphulo.

-* `mvn test -Dtest=TableMultExample#` to insert a SCALE 10 graph into MiniAccumulo, store the result of multiplying it with itself, and count the number of resulting entries.
+* `mvn test -Dtest=TableMultExample#` to insert two SCALE 10 graphs into MiniAccumulo, store the result of multiplying them, and count the number of resulting entries.
 * `mvn test -Dtest=AdjBFSExample` to insert a SCALE 10 graph into MiniAccumulo, create a new table with the union sum of three steps of Breadth First Search, and count the number of resulting entries.